 My academic certificates have guaranteed me a job but in order to progress inevitably in career, continuous learning is a must, whereas good communication and problem-solving skills are what makes you stand out from the others.
 With strong willpower, determination and healthy drive, I believe everyone can achieve their dreams”

 Besides studies and work, Dave is active in KLPAC orchestra as the Principle of viola section and he had formed a music band to play for charity events.
 He is also working as a locum pharmacist, to maintain his pharmacist dispensing skill and obtain updates on new medications.
 During weekends, Dave enjoys working as a swimming coach.

-Being ambitious, upon the completion of his Masters in Molecular Medicine in 2019, Dave will focus on completing his Thai language course in half a years’ time, and then proceed on to learn the Japanese language.
+Being ambitious, upon the completion of his MSc in Molecular Medicine in 2019, Dave will focus on completing his Thai language course in half a years’ time, and then proceed on to learn the Japanese language.